 When you successfully graduate from Management of Development you will have obtained a Master of Science (MSc) degree.

-Read more about the different degrees of Van Hall Larenstein's diploma's
+Read more about the different degrees of VHL University of Applied Sciences (VHL)'s diploma's

 This Master programme is eligible for the Orange Knowledge Programme, formerly the Netherlands Fellowship Programme.
 The Orange Knowledge Programme is targeted at professionals from selected developing countries who, after their studies in the Netherlands, will be able to further develop and strengthen the organisations at which they work.